Game Loop

 Start

 The start method is called once when the OmniStep operator begins running.
 This is where you can initialize variables, call methods, and define private variables.
-The data class passed to this method is described in the next chapter
+The core class passed to this method is described in the next chapter

 Update